Installation Guidelines for Pro-install Partners

 1. Before beginning installations, technicians should speak with the authorized site contact and try to confirm any customer-specific device mounting or electrical connection or wiring preferences.
 Reasonable efforts should be made to accommodate all customer preferences that align with our approved connection methods and device mounting policies.

-2. Perform a detailed inspection of the vehicle, noting any existing issues, such as physical damage, cracked panels, missing screws, broken clips, cracked windshields and malfunction indicator lights.
+2. Perform a detailed inspection of the vehicle, noting any existing issues, such as physical damage, cracked panels, missing screws, broken clips, cracked windshields, and malfunction indicator lights.
 Include notes and photo documentation in your job sheets.

 Post-installation checks